googleinterns/zetasql-lint/docs/checks.md

 **Linter Output**
 ```
-In line 3, column 14: PROTO and MODULE inputs should be in seperate groups.
+In line 3, column 14: PROTO and MODULE inputs should be in seperate groups. [imports]
-In line 3, column 21: "random" is already defined.
+In line 3, column 21: "random" is already defined. [imports]
 ```